Artists Along the Bitterroot By-laws

 Section 4.
 The Mission Statement: It is the mission of AAB to encourage public awareness of artists and fine art artisans living in the Bitterroot Valley by offering a varied art experience to the community and to visitors.
 AAB provides educational enrichment opportunities through showcase events, lectures and workshops.
 AAB also works with its membership to pursue excellence and promote creativity.

 Section 5.
-Meetings of AAB are held from September through June at a site within the Bitterroot Valley convenient to the membership.
+Meetings of AAB are held at a site within the Bitterroot Valley convenient to the membership.
 Meetings will be open to members in good standing only.

 Section 1.
 Artists and artisans of all media who live and/or work in the Bitterroot Valley area [Article 1, Section 3] are invited to apply for membership in AAB.

-4. Voting occurs at a meeting with a simple majority of those attending.
-When necessary, members may also vote by sending their written proxy with an attending member.
+Voting occurs at a meeting with a simple majority of those attending.
+When necessary, members may also vote by sending their written proxy with an attending member, or by email.

 Section 2.
 Guest Membership